I’ve updated this post a bit to include it in Throwback Thursday Blog Style for this week.

 |Hubby at Badwater Basin on a previous visit|

 Another drive into the desert was our visit to the China Date Ranch.
-Story has it that a Chinese man named Quon Sing (or Ah Foo) developed the water and planted fruits and vegetables in this canyon by the Amargosa River.
+The story has it that a Chinese man named Quon Sing (or Ah Foo) developed the water and planted fruits and vegetables in this canyon by the Amargosa River.
 Instead of working in the Death Valley borax mines as he had for years, he became a businessman and sold his produce to the mining camps.
-The story goes on to say that a man named Morrison ran Quon Sing off of his own land at gunpoint around 1900 but people still referred to the property at Chinaman’s Ranch.
+The story goes on to say that a man named Morrison ran Quon Sing off of his own land at gunpoint around 1900 but people still referred to the property as Chinaman’s Ranch.
 The date grove was planted by the youngest daughter of one of the later owners in 1920 and has expanded to what it is today, a delightful oasis in the desert.
 We stocked up on fresh dates and enjoyed a date shake before heading out on the road to enjoy more of the beautiful scenery.

 We made sure to stop in at the Clark County Museum.
 They change the displays in their homes on Heritage Street by the seasons so I was hoping they might already have their Christmas decorations up.
 It turns out we were a bit early this year but they were done up for Thanksgiving.
 It’s really neat to see the differences in the houses through the different decades plus, I have to admit, I just plain enjoy visiting period homes.